 A selection of jelly fungi

 Although not as dynamic as the animals who live at the Refuge, fungi are an important part of the biodiversity cherished and protected here.
 Some of our favorites are known as jelly fungi.
-The amber jelly pictured here is sometimes called witches' (or witch's) butter.
-The tree ear or wood ear fungus in the other photo, with a drop of rain clinging to it, grew after a recent rainfall.
+The amber jelly roll pictured here is sometimes called witches' (or witch's) butter.
+The wood ear or tree ear fungus in the other photo, with a drop of rain clinging to it, grew after a recent rainfall.

 Gorgeous morning fog after an unseasonably warm evening